-Quickwork Journey Builder stores complete data flow within every journey trigger and step(s).
-In certain use cases, there are long trails of sensitive information of users or customers such as IDs, SSNs, DOBs, etc. which should be prohibited to Quickwork admins who are executing the journey.
+Quickwork stores complete data flow within each trigger and step(s) of a journey.
+In certain use cases, there are long trails of sensitive information of users or customers such as IDs, SSNs, passwords, email IDs, etc. which should be prohibited to Quickwork admins who are executing the journey.

-Quickwork's triggers, both real-time and polling, are capable enough to capture incoming events precisely and kick start a journey.
-While listening for incoming events, there are various confidential information and sensitive data that rush through and pass to the further steps defined in a journey.
-Quickwork Journey Builder has thus provided a provision to mask such crucial data at each entry-point so that it remains invisible in the output state.
+Quickwork's triggers, both real-time and polling, are capable enough to capture incoming events precisely to kick start a journey.
+While listening for incoming events, there are various confidential information and sensitive data that rush through and pass on to the further steps defined in a journey.
+Quickwork has thus provided a provision to mask such crucial data at each entry point so that it remains invisible in the input/output state.

-To mask trigger data, click the horizontal ellipses on the trigger bar and toggle On the Mask option.
-In this case, the Gmail trigger has been masked:
+To mask trigger data, hover on the trigger step and click the Data Masking button to turn it ON.
+In this case, the Gmail-Get email trigger has been masked:

 Now, whenever the journey executes successfully, the data flows completely between trigger and actions.
-However, the trigger I/O data cannot be seen in the History section:
+Since the data masking option is enabled, the trigger I/O data cannot be seen in the History section:

-Data can be masked for all action steps of a journey depending on your data security policy requirements.
-To disable the action step I/O data in the execution history, click the horizontal ellipses on the step bar and toggle On the Mask option.
+Data can be masked for all action steps of a journey as per your data security policy.
+To disable the action step I/O data in the execution history, hover on the step bar and click the Data Masking button to turn it ON.
 In this case, the Google Sheets action has been masked:

 The following image shows the execution history after the action data being masked: